Current MSN-FNP Student

 Tell me more about your experience with the faculty.
 Is there one specific moment that stands out?

-So, in general, that when I had the test issue I got to talk to a lot of faculty, some that I have not even had in class yet, but they were very intentional with me.
+So, in general, when I had the test issue I got to talk to a lot of faculty, some that I have not even had in class yet, but they were very intentional with me.
 The faculty in general though, have been great.
 Any problems, any concerns?
 They always aid on the student side, willing to change whatever is needed.
 Talk to us on the phone, text us, email us back and forth, whatever is our best way of communication.
 They alter their meeting times.
 I know they're probably at home having dinner with their families, and they're talking to us on the phone, and that to me means a lot, 'cause they're making a personal connection with us.
 But here, just me actually getting to meet the professors, for this three-day residency has been nice to put a face with the name of how great they have been to us.

 I enjoy a smaller class size.
-Where I went to nursing school only graduated with 15 other classmates.
+Where I went to nursing school I only graduated with 15 other classmates.
 So having a smaller class allows us to interact more.
 It allows us to interact individually.
-The teachers, they recognize our voices, they - Dr. Bolton has already been able to talk to some of us and call us by our name without just listening to us.
+The teachers, they recognize our voices, they - Dr. Bolton has already been able to talk to some of us and call us by our name with just listening to us.